Boyer Mill: History

 Situated on a 157 acre site, the paper mill was constructed during World War II by Australian Newsprint Mills Pty Ltd (ANM) to produce newsprint for the growing Australian newspaper industry.
 It was the first pulp and paper mill in the world to use hardwood to produce newsprint.

 Like EZ Industries’ Risdon zinc smelter at Lutana and Cadbury's Claremont, ANM chose to locate its mill along the River Derwent to take advantage of inexpensive hydroelectricity.
 Following the social standards set by Cadbury in the region, ANM established a model village for its 175 employees, featuring housing, recreational facilities and a football oval.

 By the 1960s, the introduction of the chainsaw had replaced the crosscut saw, increasing timber extraction efficiency.

 Boyer Mill expanded with new equipment, though mechanisation and outsourcing gradually reduced its workforce.
 The Maydena logging base was later incorporated into the Southwest National Park, limiting further forest operations.
 By the late 1980s, ageing equipment and growing international competition placed the mill under financial pressure.
 When New Zealand’s largest paper producer, Fletcher Challenge, acquired ANM in 1988, the workforce was reduced from around 3,000 to 600, and the Maydena depot was closed in 1990.

 In 2000, the Norwegian paper manufacturer Norske Skog acquired ANM, integrating the Boyer Mill into its global operations.
 The site continued to supply newsprint and magazine-grade paper to domestic and international markets, with successive investments focused on efficiency and emissions reduction.

 In 2010, the mill was recognised by Engineering Heritage Tasmania as a National Engineering Landmark for its pioneering use of hardwood in newsprint production.

 In August 2024, 12 ha of surplus land at the site was sold to Incat for the development of a new shipbuilding yard to meet demand for electric vessel production.

 In February 2025, Norske Skog sold the Boyer Mill to Melbourne businessman David Marriner, who established the Boyer Corporation as the new operator.
 The transaction was valued at about NOK 190 million (A$27 million).
 Norske Skog stated that the sale was consistent with its strategy to refocus on European operations, while Boyer Corporation indicated plans to continue pulp and paper production alongside future industrial diversification.

+In August 2026, Winc announced a distribution agreement with the Boyer Paper Mill.
+The mill is now producing Australian made copy paper available exclusively through Winc, making Boyer the sole white office copy paper manufacturer in Australia, after the closure of Opal's Maryvale mill in 2023.